wsteadman/Steadman-Data-Science-Portfolio/README.md

 - **Take Aways**:
   - Implemented a framework to switch between different algorithms (Decision Trees vs. Logistic Regression) and allowed users to edit some of these models' inputs/parameters, showing how these decisions can affect the strength of a model
-  - The app also automatically handles data preprocessing, demonstrating how essential this aspect of model building is
+  - The app also automatically handles data preprocessing, demonstrating how essential this aspect of model building is to a useable model

 - [Link to ML App Project]()